-We build two sets of variables pertaining to the measurement of property rights, using data from the DB project: a Title index comprising five subindices and a Transfer of title set of three variables on the number of procedures, time and cost of transferring property title between private parties (Table 1).
+We build two sets of variables pertaining to the measurement of property rights, using data from the World Bank: a Title index comprising four subindices of the Quality of Land Administration index; and a Transfer index of three variables on the number of procedures, time and cost of transferring property title between private parties (Table 1).
+These indices are constructed by unpacking the World Bank's Registering Property Score, which consists (with equal weighting) of Transfer Procedures, Transfer Time, Transfer Cost, and the Quality of Land Administration index.

 The World Bank collected the data by reviewing the relevant laws and regulations, and using surveys filled out by property lawyers, notaries, and administrators in land and cadastral registries.
 Data are collected for the main business city in 190 economies.
-5 The data collection process is described in greater detail at the DB webpage; Online Appendix A describes the variable construction procedures, including our institutional measures, in detail.
+The data collection process is described in greater detail on the World Bank webpage; Online Appendix A describes the variable construction procedures, including our institutional measures, in detail.